fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 ```

 This results in less duplication between your Angular component's JS and template.
 It also thankfully blurs the distinction between props and "handlers" for which you'd need to use `(parentheses)` instead of `[brackets]`.
 All properties are treated equally, resuling in a simpler API.

+## Upgrading from V3

+Many developers will be upgrading from <strong>v3</strong> instead of v4.
+We will likely release a separate guide for this process before the official v5 is released.
+In the meantime, here are some tips for upgrading from v3 -> v5 in lieu of a full guide:

+1. Follow the [v3 -> v4 upgrade guide]({{ site.baseurl }}/docs/upgrading-from-v3) but ignore the following areas:
+  - "Initialization" and anything related to `<script>` tags or stylesheets
+  - anything related to content injection, such as options with the words `render`, `text`, or `html` in them
+2. Learn how to install and initialize a v5 calendar from the [Getting Started article](getting-started).
+2. Follow this v4 -> v5 upgrade guide afterwards.